 Types of Breast Cancer

-After a breast cancer diagnosis, your medical team will need to determine the specific type of breast cancer you have.
-To do this, an in-depth evaluation will be done on the tissue sample collected from your breast biopsy, or on the tumor itself after your breast cancer surgery.
+As part of the breast cancer diagnosis process, your medical team will identify the specific type of breast cancer you have.
+This is done by thoroughly testing the tissue sample collected from your breast biopsy or the tumor itself after breast cancer surgery.

-Breast cancer occurs in two broad categories: invasive and noninvasive.
-Invasive (infiltrating) means that the cancer has spread to surrounding tissues.
-Noninvasive (in situ) means that the cancerous cells are still confined to their point of origin.
+There are two primary categories of breast cancer: invasive and noninvasive.
+Invasive (infiltrating) breast cancer refers to cancer that has spread to surrounding tissues.
+Noninvasive (in situ) breast cancer means the cancerous cells are still confined to their point of origin.
+Usually only found on a mammogram, noninvasive breast cancer is typically very early stage.

 Common Types of Breast Cancer